FOR ALL PATIENTS

 How do I make an appointment with the GP?

-Please call the surgery and arrange a call back.
+Please call the surgery and arrange a telephone call back or use eConsult (click on the blue box link above) to ask a question or tell a doctor about your symptoms.
 GP appointments will initially be on the telephone.
 The GP will do all they can to help you over the phone - however, should they feel the need to see you face to face for examination, you will be invited to the surgery for review.
-Please be patient when trying to get through on the telephone as the lines will be very busy.
 You may want to look at 111.nhs.uk to get advice to help you decide if you do need to speak to a doctor.
-Consider phoning slightly later in the morning if you are calling for results or want to discuss a non urgent matter.
 The receptionist may ask you some questions to check whether they or another member of the team is able to answer your query.
+You can also use eConsult if you wish to email your doctor or a member of the admin team, request a Fit Note or send photographs of a skin complaint.

-During this time we have temporarily postponing online booking.
+During this time we have temporarily postponed online booking.

 How do I make an appointment with the nurse?